geomaster58/JexConnect/README.md

-PLAN FOR FIXING BACKEND PROBLEM
+PLAN FOR FIXING BACKEND PROBLEM/ DEVISE PROBLEM
 - undo migrations.
 - create a new table for the attributes.
 - connect attributes to users through another table.